1 Tissue types

 a.
 Review the splenic and portal circulation.

-4. The patient in Case 8 had a TIPS procedure.
+4. This patient had a TIPS procedure.

 a.
 Review TIPS procedure.

-c.
+ii.
 What vessels were involved in the procedure?

 5-3 Lymph nodes